Frequently Asked Questions

 A: I'm sorry but I do not ship under any circumstances.
 There are still ways to get a kitten that is states away.
 The obvious is driving.
 A long drive for the right kitten can be worth a road trip!
 We drive up to 2 hours from our location to meet kitten buyers for free, but we will drive an additional hour for a fee of $100.00.
 The next solution is for you to fly in and take the kitten back with you on the plane in cabin.
 We can usually meet you at our nearest major airport.
 We have had several buyers do this, but unfortunately I don't know the details for flying with a pet so please check with the airlines for more information.
 Another option I've had a couple of people use is having a courier collect the kitten and deliver it to you.
 Couriers are often people who work for the airlines or travel often for other jobs, who transport pets for a fee as their schedule allows.
 A lot of times couriers don't know what their schedule will be until very close to time for them to travel with the cat and their schedules can change.
 If you use a courier it is at your own risk, please be sure you have researched the courier thoroughly because I will not be held responsible for anything that happens to the kitten/cat in the couriers care during transport.

-Q: WHY DO YOU ONLY PROVIDE one or two BASIC VACCINATIONs?
+Q: WHY DO YOU ONLY PROVIDE one BASIC VACCINATION?

 RAGDOLLS ARE SENSITIVE TO VACCINES!